Academic Extension Program (AEP) Years 1 – 6

 In 2014, our school initiated a Parent Funded 1:1 MacBook Program for upper primary aged students.
 The 1:1 MacBook Program is a program in which students own their own laptop for use at school and home.
-The program is for all for students in Years 4-6 and currently we have 96% of our Yr 4 to 6 students bringing their own computer to school to enhance their learning.
+The program is for all current students in Years 5 and 6.

 Whilst it is not compulsory to take part in the program, the school strongly urges you to do so, as the benefits we have witnessed from the students’ involvement over the years have shown the outstanding, multifaceted benefits it provides to their learning.
 Those students who do not purchase their own computers can borrow one from a bank of computers for use during the school day.

-You do not have to purchase a MacBook through the portal.
-You can purchase a computer, bag and hard drive privately.
+You can purchase a computer, bag and hard drive independently.
 You may even choose to use a MacBook that you already own, if it meets the requirements for use at school.

 Kidsmatter is a whole school approach to children’s mental health and wellbeing for primary schools.
 It is a national initiative that aims to contribute to:

 · Improving student wellbeing.

 · Reducing mental health difficulties amongst students.

 · Increasing support for students and their families experiencing mental health difficulties.